emqx/neuron-docs/en_US/quick-start/installation.md

 # Installation

-In order to meet customer needs, Neuron is divided into two installation packages.
+Neuron is divided into two installation packages:

 * NeuronEX: Integrated eKuiper, which carries the function of data stream processing engine, allows users to collect and process data at the same time.